Suppression of monasteries

-The suppression of monasteries refers to various events at different times and places when monastic foundations were abolished and their possessions were appropriated by the state.
+The suppression of monasteries refers to various events at different times and places in which monastic foundations were abolished and their possessions were appropriated by the state.

 Motivations

-The monasteries, being landowners who never died and whose property was therefore never divided among inheritors (as happened to the land of neighboring secular land owners), tended to accumulate and keep considerable lands and properties - which aroused resentment and made them vulnerable to governments confiscating their properties at times of religious or political upheaval, whether to fund the state or to conduct land reform.
+The monasteries, being landowners who never died and whose property was therefore never divided among inheritors (as happened to the land of neighboring secular land owners), tended to accumulate and keep considerable lands and properties, which aroused resentment and made them vulnerable to governments confiscating their properties at times of religious or political upheaval, whether to fund the state or to conduct land reform.

 Monasteries are most likely to undergo such a fate when coming under a Protestant or secularist regime.
 However, Catholic monarchs and governments are also known to have taken such steps at some times and places.
 Similar confiscations also happened in Buddhist countries.

-There are also known cases of specific monastic orders being suppressed by the Catholic Church itself, such as the suppression of the Jesuati by Pope Clement IX in 1668 or the (temporary) suppression of the Jesuits in 1759 (though the Order was eventually restored, many of the properties confiscated from the Jesuits were not given back).
+There are also known cases of specific monastic orders being suppressed by the Catholic Church itself, such as the suppression of the Jesuati by Pope Clement IX in 1668 or the (temporary) suppression of the Jesuits in 1759 (though the order was eventually restored, many of the properties confiscated from the Jesuits were not returned).
 Additionally, there were cases of specific monasteries at various times and places being disbanded as a result of power struggles within the Catholic Church.
-For example, the Cârța Monastery in Transylvania was disbanded in 1494 by the apostolic legate Ursus of Ursinis; the monastery at Igreja de São Cristóvão de Rio Mau in Portugal was dissolved in 1443 and its assets passed to the Monastery of St. Simon of Junqueira, located close-by.
+For example, the Cârța Monastery in Transylvania was disbanded in 1494 by the apostolic legate Ursus of Ursinis; the monastery at Igreja de São Cristóvão de Rio Mau in Portugal was dissolved in 1443 and its assets passed to the nearby Monastery of St. Simon of Junqueira.

-It can be noted that the Dissolution of the Monasteries in England - a major act which marked King Henry VIII's break with the Catholic Church - was preceded a few years before by the smaller dissolution of some English monasteries and nunneries in the wake of the Littlemore Priory scandals; this earlier dissolution had been carried on within the Catholic Church, specifically authorized by a Papal bull.
+It can be noted that the Dissolution of the Monasteries in England, a major act that marked King Henry VIII's break with the Catholic Church, had been preceded a few years by the smaller dissolution of some English monasteries and nunneries in the wake of the Littlemore Priory scandals, an earlier dissolution that had been carried on within the Catholic Church and specifically authorized by a papal bull.